HOW A FRAGILE LIFE PHILOSOPHY COLLAPSES

 When all goes well, the “crisis” phase is temporary.
-The “pressure” phase can end, and we come out wiser, stronger, and saner for it.
+The “pressure” phase ends, and we come out wiser, stronger, and saner for it.
 If heat and pressure transforms coal to diamonds, sometimes a crisis can make us a bit more diamondlike.

 This can parallel a physical workout.
 Lifting weights breaks down muscles.
-We can break down muscles deliberately to help them rebuild stronger.
+Working out involves breaking down muscles deliberately so they will rebuild stronger.

 Can the same thing happen with a soul?